browserless/browserless/MIGRATION-2.0.md

 Finally, browserless does its best to be friendly and helpful by logging things like out-of-date parameters and configuration.
 Please be sure to read through logs when migrating existing workflows over and we'll continue to improve these messages as time goes on.

-# List of Major and Potentially Breaking Changes
+## List of Major and Potentially Breaking Changes

 - Drop support for Selenium and Webdriver.
 - Many docker environment variable changes (see below).
 - Drop support for DEFAULT_* arguments.
 - Drop support for pre-booting and keep-alive.
 - TOKEN is now randomly generated when none is present to enforce some authentication.
 - When using custom launch flags for APIs and Libraries: please update to the new format which is a consolidated `&launch` parameter.
-- Playwright's Chromium path is now `/playwright/chromium` in order to reflect other browsers in different paths.
+- Playwright's Chromium path is now `/chromium/playwright` in order to reflect other browsers in different paths.
 - Unknown query parameters or JSON POST parameters will now respond with a 4xx error.
 - New `/function` API environment and uses Ecmascript modules.
 We no longer run /function calls in the NodeJS environment, and instead run inside the browser's JavaScript runtime. `import` does work and loads modules over HTTP instead of locally.
 - `blockAds` now uses Ublock Origin to facilitate ad-blocking.
 No more request interception.
 - The prior `/stats` API is now located at `/performance`.

-# Docker
+## Docker

 Multiple environment variables have changed for simplicity and clarity in 2.0, but act similar in functionality to prior environment variables.
 We did remove a few due to their ability to cause issues, bad performance, and non-deterministic behavior.

 browserless does it's best to log these old or deprecated environment variables, so be sure to read those out when using the new 2.0 builds.

-### Removed parameters (no replacements):
+### Removed parameters (no replacements)

 - CHROME_REFRESH_TIME: No longer support pre-booted chrome.
 - DEFAULT_BLOCK_ADS: Use `blockAds` in your API or library connect calls.